 Carlos Valrand’s The Site combines a psychological mystery with a startling science-fiction thriller that makes one wonder where does the mind stop and the rest of the world begin.

-The Site is available in paperback from various retailers, including amazon.com and barnesandnoble.com, and in e-book form from amazon.com (kindle).
+The Site is available in paperback, e-book, and audiobook form from various retailers, including Amazon, Bookshop, Barnes and Noble, Smashwords, BOOKS-A-MILLION, and Apple Books.

 The plot moves at a good pace, with well-spaced revelations and twists. - Kirkus Reviews